JT8D-17/opentrack/README.md

 - Opentrack's WINE wrapper, as any binary compiled with wineg++/winegcc, is only forward compatible, which means that a wrapper compiled against WINE 4.0 will work in WINE 6.5, but not the other way around.
 As this may break a opentrack compatibility with games using a WINE/Proton release older than the one the wrapper was compiled against and to save users a bit of a headache compiling a wrapper on their own, this fork provides `opentrack-wrapper-wine-4.0-fallback.exe.so`.
 It was compiled against WINE 4.0, is being installed to `/libexec/opentrack` by default and can be selected from the wrapper selector in the WINE Settings dialog.
-- Proton releases newer than 5.9 (i.e. 5.13 and newer) are being launched inside a container (using bubblewrap and pressure-vessel from Steam Runtime Soldier).
-Opentrack's WINE wrapper does not have any capability for accessing the wineservers running in such a container.
+- In order to run Proton releases newer than 5.9 (i.e. 5.13 and newer) which are being launched inside a container (using bubblewrap and pressure-vessel from Steam Runtime Soldier), Opentrack's WINE wrapper **must** be pointed to the game prefix and the **exact** Proton runtime folder used by the game.
-**For this reason, do not try to use opentrack with Proton 5.13 or newer (at the moment) as the wrapper simply will not work.**

 &nbsp;

 ## Throwaway features